 In the USA, Canada and many other nations such professionals are referred to as Child Life Specialists; In the UK and New Zealand they are called Hospital Play Specialists.
 You can find out more about our international colleagues through our Useful Links page.

-If you are interested in becoming a Child Life Therapist in Australia, check out our Training To Be A Child Life Therapist page, which lists all the information you need to know.
+If you are interested in becoming a Child Life Therapist in Australia, check out our How do I Become a Child Life Therapist? page, which lists all the information you need to know.

 Our Association has created a free, printable flyer about our profession in Australia, entitled Child Life Therapists in Australia (PDF 432K).